Louisa Ann Swain

 Wyoming was still a territory when Swain arrived.
 Granted territorial status in 1869, Wyoming’s law allowed certain women over the age of 21 to vote, own property, and serve in office.
 Women who wanted to cast a vote needed to prove they were seeking citizenship, a requirement that barred Native American and Chinese women from casting votes since at the time they legally could not become U.S. citizens.
 Black women were able to vote under this law, but it is unknown if any did and Wyoming had very few Black residents at the time.
 Wyoming’s territorial government had different reasons for granting women the right to vote: some thought it would attract more women to the sparsely populated territory while others thought that women played an important role on the frontier and had a right to decide how the territory should be run.

-According to Laramie and Cheyenne newspapers, Swain became the first woman to legally cast a ballot in a general election since 1807 by 30 minutes.
+According to Laramie and Cheyenne newspapers at the time, Swain became the first woman to legally cast a ballot in a general election since 1807 by 30 minutes.
 Swain’s vote beat that of Augusta C. Howe, the 27-year-old wife of the U.S. Marshall Church Howe of Cheyenne, Wyoming.
 No one at the time disputed Swain’s status.

-1870 was a historic year for women's suffrage.
+However, 1870 was a historic year for women's suffrage.
 On February 14, 1870, women in Utah became the first in the nation to cast ballots under an equal suffrage law as part of Salt Lake City's municipal election.
-Seraph Young, grand-niece of Bringham Young, became the first women to cast a ballot in a municipal election since 1807.
+Seraph Young, grand-niece of Brigham Young, became the first women to cast a ballot in a municipal election since 1807.
+Later that year, thousands of Utah women cast their ballots in the general election on August 1st, about one month before Swain.